The 7-Step Graphic Design Process For Modern Creative Teams

 Use the objectives and goals you set out in step one to put together a creative brief.
 The creative brief is the foundation and rough framework that a successful final design relies on.

 Your creative brief should be robust, detailed, and have all the information a graphic designer would need to achieve the vision.
-The creative brief could include:

-• Brand guidelines and brand assets
+• Brand assets

-• Expectations for timeline and deadlines
+• A timeline with specific deadlines

 Research the topic, target audience, competitors, and design trends.
 Collect all necessary materials such as images, text, and brand guidelines.